-The Dashboard and the User Application allow you to configure the format of displayed user names in your environment based on the user’s current locale.
+The Dashboard and the identity applications allow you to configure the format of displayed user names in your environment based on the user’s current locale.
 To simply name entry, the identity applications attempt to complete the names as you type them based on the information in the database.

-The Dashboard and the User Application allow you to configure the format of displayed user names in your environment based on the user’s current locale.
+The Dashboard and the identity applications allow you to configure the format of displayed user names in your environment based on the user’s current locale.

 You can then use localized user names in Approval forms, using the literal %LocaleFormattedFullName% for forms with the User entity definition key.
 For more information about creating or configuring forms in Designer, see “Creating Forms for a Provisioning Request Definition”, in the NetIQ Identity Manager - Administrator’s Guide to Designing the Identity Applications.